rzshrote/pybrops/docs/_sources/standard_usage/population_genetics/genetic_map_functions.rst.txt

 Summary of Genetic Map Function Classes
 =======================================

+Genetic map function support in PyBrOpS is found in the ``pybrops.popgen.gmap`` module.
+Contained in this submodule are several ``GeneticMapFunction`` class type definitions.
+These classes are summarized in the table below.

-.. list-table:: Summary of classes in the ``pybrops.popgen.gmap`` module
+.. list-table:: Summary of genetic map function classes in the ``pybrops.popgen.gmap`` module
-    :widths: 25 20 50
+    :widths: 25 15 50
     :header-rows: 1

     * - Class Name